vsouza/awesome-ios/README.md

 #### Keychain
 * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
-* [Valet](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.
+* [Valet](https://github.com/square/Valet) - Securely store data in the iOS or macOS Keychain without knowing a thing about how the Keychain works.
 * [Locksmith](https://github.com/matthewpalmer/Locksmith) - A powerful, protocol-oriented library for working with the keychain in Swift. :large_orange_diamond:
-* [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS and OS X :large_orange_diamond:
+* [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS and macOS :large_orange_diamond:
 * [Keychains](https://github.com/hyperoslo/Keychains) - Because you should care... about the security... of your shit. :large_orange_diamond:
 * [Lockbox](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
 * [SAMKeychain](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.